Geometric theory of composition operators on Sobolev spaces: Introduction

-Unfortunately the proof of the main theorem in \cite{CHM} contains a serious gap.
-In \cite{CHM} the norm of a weak inverse differential is defined as a composition of a measurable function with the inverse mapping $\varphi^{-1}$.
-But without the Luzin $N$-property this composition is not necessary a measurable function.
-It means that the proof in the work \cite{CHM} is correct only under an additional assumption about the Luzin $N$-property of $\varphi$.
-Therefore the main theorem in \cite{CHM} repeats results of \cite{GU10-1,GU10-2} only.
+We remark that in the proof of Theorem 1.2 \cite{CHM} the weak upper gradient of the inverse mapping $\varphi^{-1}$ is defined as the composition of a co-distortion function, which is a measurable function, with the inverse mapping $\varphi^{-1}$.
+If the mapping $\varphi$ does not possess the Luzin $N$-property, then this composition is not necessarily a measurable function.
+Therefore, the proof of the weak regularity of Sobolev homeomorphisms which is given in the work \cite{CHM} and is based on the area formula \cite{KMZ12} is incomplete.
+We give the detailed comments on Theorem 1.2 of \cite{CHM} in Section 4.2.
+So, we consider the weak regularity theorem for Sobolev homeomorphisms which possess the Luzin $N$-property \cite{GU10-1,GU10-2}.

-Sobolev homeomorphisms which possess the Luzin $N^{-1}$-property and hence transform by the composition rule measurable functions to measurable functions are called \cite{Z69} as measurable Sobolev homeomorphisms.
-In \cite{U93,V89,V90} was suggested the approach to measurability of compositions which is based on the non-linear potential theory \cite{HM72}.
+Sobolev homeomorphisms which possess the Luzin $N^{-1}$-property, and hence transform measurable functions to measurable functions by the composition rule, are called \cite{Z69} measurable Sobolev homeomorphisms.
+The approach to measurability which is based on the non-linear potential theory \cite{HM72} was suggested in \cite{U93,V89,V90}.

 The applications of the geometric theory of composition operators on Sobolev spaces to the Sobolev embedding problems are based on the following "anti-com\-mu\-ta\-tive diagram" which was suggested in \cite{GGu94}